RinkeHoekstra/semanticweb-web-application-tutorial/README.md

 * Posting information to your triple store
 * Using reasoning facilities of your triple store

 The code is documented and explains each of these steps.
+All server-side code is in `src/tutorial.py`.
+The client-side code is in `src/static/js/tutorial.js`.
 Feel free to reuse the code in your own projects (perhaps even fork this GitHub repository, that would be cool)

 ### Requirements